BIRMINGHAM-SHUTTLESWORTH INTERNATIONAL AIRPORT TAXIWAY A RELOCATION ENVIRONMENTAL ASSESSMENT

 DRAFT ENVIRONMENTAL ASSESSMENT AVAILABLE FOR PUBLIC REVIEW AND COMMENT

 The Birmingham-Shuttlesworth International Airport (BHM) has published a Draft Environmental Assessment (EA) for the proposed Taxiway A Relocation project.
 In accordance with its responsibilities under the National Environmental Policy Act (NEPA), the Federal Aviation Administration (FAA) requires BHM to complete an EA.
 During the EA process, BHM and its airport consultant evaluated the environmental, economic, and social impacts of the proposed development.
 The results of the analysis are published in the Draft EA document, linked below.
-The document is also available for public review in-person through [DATE] at the following locations:
+The document is also available for public review in-person through July 23, 2026, at the following locations:

 - Birmingham-Shuttlesworth International Airport, Administration Office